Norfolk and Western classes Y3 and Y3a: Usage on other railroads

 In December 1947, the Santa Fe sold Nos.
 1790-1796 to the Virginian Railway, where they were renumbered again as Nos.
-736-742, reclassified as USE's, and rebuilt at their Princeton, West Virginia shops.
-The Virginian purchased the former Y3's to replace their aging 2-10-10-2's, and the USE's were assigned to pull the railway's heavy coal trains over the Clark's Gap ruling grade.
-When the Virginian acquired diesel locomotives from Fairbanks-Morse in 1954, all the USE's were retired from the roster.
+736-742, reclassified as USEs, and rebuilt at their Princeton, West Virginia shops.
+The Virginian purchased the former Y3s to replace their aging 2-10-10-2s, and the USEs were assigned to pull the railway's heavy coal trains over the Clark's Gap ruling grade.
+When the Virginian acquired diesel locomotives from Fairbanks-Morse in 1954, all of the USEs were retired from the roster.

-In June 1945, the N&W sold five more Y3's to the Union Pacific Railroad (UP), where they were renumbered as Nos.
+In June 1945, the N&W sold five more Y3s to the Union Pacific Railroad (UP), where they were renumbered as Nos.
 3670-3674.
-The UP assigned their five 2-8-8-2's to operate around Green River and Rock Springs, Wyoming, and while they were shown to be successful in stop gap purposes, they were quickly deemed surplus, since the UP's 4-6-6-4 "Challengers" and 4-8-8-4 "Big Boys" were more powerful and reliable.
+The UP assigned their five 2-8-8-2s to operate around Green River and Rock Springs, Wyoming, and while they were shown to be successful in stop gap purposes, they were quickly deemed surplus, since the UP's 4-6-6-4 "Challengers" and 4-8-8-4 "Big Boys" were more powerful and reliable.
 Nos.
 3670-3674 were all scrapped in 1948.

 Preservation

-Only one of the Y3a's, No. 2050, has been preserved.
-In 1958 and 1959, several Y3a's were sold for scrap to the Armco Steel Corporation in Middletown, Ohio, but No. 2050 was one of three such locomotives that Armco chose at random to be used as stationary boilers.
-The other two Y3a's were eventually scrapped, but No. 2050 remained in outdoor storage until 1975, when it was donated to the Illinois Railway Museum (IRM), and the following year, it was moved to the museum's property in Union, Illinois for static display.
+Only one of the Y3as, No. 2050, has been preserved.
+In 1958 and 1959, several Y3as were sold for scrap to the Armco Steel Corporation in Middletown, Ohio, but No. 2050 was one of three such locomotives that Armco chose at random to be used as stationary boilers.
+The other two Y3as were eventually scrapped, but No. 2050 remained in outdoor storage until 1975, when it was donated to the Illinois Railway Museum (IRM), and the following year, it was moved to the museum's property in Union, Illinois for static display.